E10

 Possible Causes

-Shorted motor in motorized accessory, Pinched or damaged wiring in wand, Corroded electrical contacts between body and accessory, Overloaded accessory due to heavy debris
+Shorted motor in a motorized accessory, Pinched or damaged wiring in the wand, Corroded electrical contacts between the body and accessory, Overloaded accessory due to heavy debris

 How to Fix / Troubleshooting